-A group of 18 plaintiffs have launched a new class action lawsuit in a federal court in San Jose accusing Apple of fraudulent behavior in deliberately throttling older iPhones with weaker batteries.
-According to a news report, the plaintiffs, who are from different parts of the country, have specifically charged Apple with violating the federal Computer Fraud and Abuse Act as well as California’s Unfair Competition Law, Computer Data Access and Fraud Act and “trespass to chattels” rules.
+A group of 18 plaintiffs has launched a new class action lawsuit in a federal court in San Jose, accusing Apple of fraudulent behavior in deliberately throttling older iPhones with weaker batteries.
+According to a news report, the plaintiffs, who are from different parts of the country, have specifically charged Apple with violating the federal Computer Fraud and Abuse Act, California’s Unfair Competition Law, the Computer Data Access and Fraud Act, and the “trespass to chattels” rules.

 Lawsuit Seeks Punitive Damages

-The iPhone slowdown issue started sometime in late 2017 when a Reddit user found CPU throttling after running impromptu benchmarking tests.
-Conspiracy theorists at the time said Apple intentionally built the feature.
-Apple’s fix was implemented in iOs 10.2.1 as a way of preventing sudden shutdowns when a chemically depleted battery would not supply sufficient power to keep the phone running.
+The iPhone slowdown issue started in late 2017 when a Reddit user found CPU throttling after running impromptu benchmarking tests.
+At the time, conspiracy theorists said Apple intentionally built the feature.
+Apple’s fix was implemented in iOS 10.2.1 to prevent sudden shutdowns when a chemically depleted battery would not supply sufficient power to keep the phone running.

 Apple ultimately apologized to iPhone owners in December 2017 for a lack of transparency.
 The company slashed prices on out-of-warranty battery replacements and later delivered software updates that expanded data and allowed people to reduce instances of throttling.